 06 of 07

-Blue Topaz is Not Naturally Blue, 95% of the Time
+Blue Topaz Is Not Naturally Blue

 There are a few different varieties of blue topaz that are marketed in the jewelry industry: swiss blue topaz, London blue topaz, and sky blue topaz.
 While blue topaz can occur naturally, this is extremely rare.
 The vast majority of blue topaz is treated by taking colorless or lightly colored topaz and using a combination of heat and radiation.
 These commercially available gems used to command a decent price per carat, but due to over manufacturing, the abundance of material has caused the cost of blue topaz to go down considerably.